emmanueld9664/apcsa-freedom-project/entries/entry01.md

 I did a weeks worth of research on another game development system, called [Game Maker Studio](https://gamemaker.io/en/gamemaker), which had been used to create the biggest hit of 2015, Undertale.
 The reason I didn't choose Game Maker Studio was due to the fact that Unity seemed to have more support and articles made about how to use it.
 Which went more in-depth for what I could find for Game Maker Studio.

+I am currently within the first two stages of the Engineering Design Process, defining and researching my project.
+Right now, I am simply defining the outline of what I want my project to be, more unique gameplay, story, and a better theme.
+As for research, I looked for what I could base my game off of, and what tools I could use to create this game.
+Currently, I am bettering in two skills, how to learn, and consideration.
+With how to learn, I have taken the time to learn new tools, like Unity.
+Which I had never used beforehand, and even learn a little bit of Game Maker Studio through videos.
+While for consideration, I find myself being able to consider between different options on what my project should be.
+Previously I even asked my class to help me decide between one large story, or a multi-short story game.
+Next time, I will be Brainstorming and Planning out my project in more detail, and will likely have come up with a real decision for what my game should be.

 [Next](entry02.md)